• Skip to primary navigation

 Mushroom Wellington

-Learn how to make a delicious Mushroom Wellington, a showstopping vegetarian main course that's perfect for special occasions!
+Learn how to make a delicious Vegetarian Wellington with Mushrooms ... this showstopping main course is perfect for special occasions, like Thanksgiving and Christmas!

 Course: Main Course